PedroPMS/phpgenerators/README.md

 # PHP Generators

-Testing some feature of PHP generators;
+Testing some features of PHP generators;